May they rest in peace…

 Your Intentions Will Be Remembered

 Chardon, OH: The names of your loved ones will be remembered every Wednesday at 4:30pm Mass throughout the month of November.
-These dates include November 6, 13, 20 and 27th.
+If you would like to join us in person for the liturgies, we welcome your presence.
+Please visit the Chardon Mass schedule for any changes.

 Thousand Oaks: The names of your loved ones will be included in a basket in our chapel at Notre Dame Center in Thousand Oaks.
-A special Mass will also be celebrated on Saturday, November 2.
-For more information click here.
+A special Mass will also be celebrated in their memory on Saturday, November 1st.

 Toledo, OH: Your intentions will be placed in our chapel at the Sisters of Notre Dame Center in Whitehouse, OH.
 Our sisters will faithfully pray for you and your honorees throughout the month.